10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 }

 /**
- * Mark custom post meta keys as protected
+ * Hook into WordPress to mark specific post meta keys as protected *
+ * Post meta can be either public or protected.
+Any post meta which holds
+ * **internal or read only** data should be protected via a prefixed underscore on
+ * the meta key (ex: _my_post_meta) or by indicating it's protected via the
+ * is_protected_meta filter.
  *
- * Prefixing post meta keys with an underscore, ex: `_my_meta_key` has been
- * common practice to hide said post meta from being editable within the
- * 'Custom Fields' post meta box.
-However, the newer recommended method
- * encourages post meta key names to not include an underscore prefix,
- * ex: `my_meta_key` and then marking the post meta as protected via the
- * is_protected_meta filter.
+ * Note, a meta field that is intended to be a viewable component of the post
+ * (Examples: event date, or employee title) should **not** be protected.
  */
 add_filter( 'is_protected_meta', 'hide_post_meta_from_custom_fields', 10, 2 );